es-ude/elastic-ai.runtime.enV5/README.md

 replacing `<test_name>` with the name of the test.

-The resulting `<test_name>.u2f` files to flash the pico can be found in the [out](./out) folder.
+The resulting `<test_name>.u2f` files to flash the pico can be found under the [out](./out) folder.

 ### CMD line output

-If the pico is connected to the local machine the `print()` statements inside the code will be redirected to the USB and is available as serial port output.
+If the pico is connected to the local machine the `printf()` statements inside the code will be redirected to the USB and is available as serial port output.
 This output can be read via a serial port reader like screen, minicom or [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).